Hiswe/hiswe.github.io/source/_posts/06-html-basic-part-3.md

 {% asset_img we-have-a-problem.svg 270 240 "A worried man standing in front of many strange text 'A worried man standing in front of many strange text'" %}
 {% endcaption %}

-Your eyesight is as accurate as an eagle 🦅
+Your eyesight is as accurate as an eagle's 🦅

 We do have a problem but the good news is that it can be fixed very easily.